kedro-org/kedro/docs/source/data/kedro_data_catalog.md

 reviews_ds = catalog.get("reviews", default=default_ds)
 ```

-## How add datasets to the catalog
+## How to add datasets to the catalog

 The new API allows you to add datasets as well as raw data directly to the catalog: